Sometimes, we need to measure a too tiny AC voltage level. And high frequency too. Ohh… We cannot use general multimeter.

 The bridge diodes D1-D4 are the feedback of the amplifier circuit.
 Thus, must have the offset circuit of the diodes’ threshold voltage, to scale of the meter is a linear.

-The circuit use current very low.
-So should use two 9-volts batteries to long times life.
+The circuit uses current very low.
+So should use two 9-volt batteries to long times life.

 D1-D4: 1N4148, 75V 150mA Diodes

 Up to $20 shipping discount on first order now: https://jlcpcb.com/quote